bot910/Pygame-pong/README.md

 (only linux is supported)
 <br>

-1 Download the .deb file
+1 Download the .deb file in releases
 <br>

 2 Install the .deb file